 So, no real pumpkin for me, nevermind!
-With pom-pom, I can make a small Halloween decoration in just 30 minutes.
-The step is pretty simple:
+With pom-pom, I can make a small Halloween Pom Pom Pumpkin decoration in just 30 minutes.
+The step is pretty simple.

 Cut the yarn across and you will see the stripes of brown yarn in between the orange.
 If you want to know more about the basic of making pom-pom using the pom-pom maker, click here.

-Position the pumpkin template on both sides to trim the pom-pom into pumpkin shape.
-Read more about trimming a pom-pom fast and easy here if you haven got a clue on how to do it.
+Position the pumpkin template on both sides to trim the pom-pom into a pumpkin shape.
+Read more about trimming a pom-pom fast and easy here if you haven’t got a clue on how to do it.

-Here there is, a Pom Pom Jack O’ Lantern!
+Here there is, a Jack O’ Lantern the Pom Pom Pumpkin!